 Alright, so if you’re a little bit out of touch with weed culture, you may be asking yourself, what is dabbing, and why do people keep talking about?
-First blowing up in about 2014, dabs have quickly taken over the scene, and are taking stoners to new heights never before thought possible with cannabis alone.
+First blowing up in about 2014, dabs have quickly taken over the scene, and are taking stoners to new heights never before thought possible.

 But What is Dabbing?